Generic Name: sodium polystyrene sulfonate

-Animal reproduction studies have not been conducted with Kionex®(Sodium Polystyrene Sulfonate, USP).
-It is also not known whether Kionex®can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Kionex®should be given to a pregnant woman only if clearly needed.
+Animal reproduction studies have not been conducted with sodium polystyrene sulfonate.
+It is also not known whether sodium polystyrene sulfonate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Sodium polystyrene sulfonate should be given to a pregnant woman only if clearly needed.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Kionex®is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when sodium polystyrene sulfonate is administered to a nursing woman.

-The effectiveness of Kionex®in pediatric patients has not been established.
-In neonates, Kionex®should not be given by the oral route.
-In both children and neonates, particular care should be observed with rectal administration, as excessive dosage or inadequate dilution could result in impaction of the resin.
+The effectiveness of Kionex®Suspension in pediatric patients has not been established.
+The use of Kionex®Suspension is contraindicated in neonates and especially in premature infants.
+In children, particular care should be observed with rectal administration, as excessive dosage or inadequate dilution could result in impaction of the resin.
 Precaution should be taken to ensure the use of adequate volumes of sodium-free cleansing enemas after rectal administration.

 The following events have been reported from worldwide post marketing experience with sodium polystyrene sulfonate powder:

 Kionex Dosage and Administration

-The average daily adult dose of the resin is 15 g to 60 g.
-This is best provided by administering 15 g (approximately 4levelteaspoons) of Kionex®one to four times daily.
-One gram of Kionex®contains 4.1 mEq of sodium; one level teaspoon contains approximately 3.5 g of Kionex®and 15 mEq of sodium.
-(A heaping teaspoon may contain as much as 10 g to 12 g of Kionex®.)
-Since thein vivoefficiency of sodium-potassium exchange resins is approximately 33 percent, about one third of the resin's actual sodium content is being delivered to the body.
+The average daily adult dose is 15 g (60 mL) to 60 g (240 mL) of suspension.
+This is best provided by administering 15 g (60 mL) of Kionex®Suspension one to four times daily.
+Each 60 mL of Kionex®Suspension contains 1500 mg (65 mEq) of sodium.
+Since the in vivo efficiency of sodium-potassium exchange resins is approximately 33%, about one-third of the resin's actual sodium content is being delivered to the body.